Meet Alec Ralph '24

 "It was definitely different, due to it being colder.
 But I like the cold, so it was easy getting used to," he said with a laugh.
 "It's a smaller community, which I appreciate.
 We're able to grow and connect on a broader level, to learn and adjust and appreciate each others' backgrounds."

 Despite his cross-country move, Ralph never wavered from his drive toward medicine.
 With a brother who studied kinesiology and a father who's a pediatric dentist, Ralph absorbed years of learning well before stepping onto a college campus.

-Down the road, Ralph is in for a lot more learning: In five years, he hopes to be at Columbia University, studying pediatric anaesthesiology as inspired by his father.
-His goal at the moment is to earn a spot at an anaesthesiology internship at Memorial Hermann Medical Center in Houston.
+Down the road, Ralph is in for a lot more learning: In five years, he hopes to be at Columbia University, studying pediatric anesthesiology as inspired by his father.
+His goal at the moment is to earn a spot at an anesthesiology internship at Memorial Hermann Medical Center in Houston.

 "Without connections, you'll be wandering down a hectic road to your degree," Ralph said.

 No matter what kind of student you are, you'll find everything you need to get started with your application.

 Get more information

 It's easy to get the information you're looking for.
 Tell us about yourself and we'll share all about Hamline.